 If you’ve ever watched a ballet, been in a yoga class, or just looked around while warming up for a sporting event, it’s pretty obvious: some people are more flexible than others.

 But what makes some people more flexible?
 How can you improve your flexibility?
 And when should day-to-day stiffness or joint pain make you think about calling an orthopedic doctor?
 Read on to learn more.

 What Are the Factors That Contribute to Flexibility?

 There are a number of different factors that may contribute to why some people are more flexible than others.
-Genetics, gender, exercise history and other reasons contribute to a person’s flexibility.
+Genetics, gender, work and exercise history, and other factors can contribute to a person’s flexibility.
 Let’s dive deeper into what makes a person flexible.

 Some people are just more flexible than others!
 Even if people are more flexible because of genetics, do not underestimate the power of lifestyle habits.
 Stretching 10 to 15 minutes each day will make a huge difference in flexibility.

 A tense muscle is a short muscle.
-Most stretching techniques have the purpose of causing your muscles to relax before lengthening them.
+Most stretching techniques aim to relax your muscles to relax before lengthening them.
 The muscles don’t actually get longer when you stretch, they in turn, stop contracting.

 - It’s best to stretch when your muscles are warm.
 This helps prevent pulling a muscle.
 Stretching also prevents soreness after an exercise.

 - Know your body and don’t push yourself too hard.
 If you try to stretch deeper and feel a pain, then slowly ease out of your stretch.